-To date, the Corporation has not paid any dividends on their outstanding shares and does not expect to do so in the foreseeable future.
-Any decision to pay dividends on the Corporation's common shares will be made by the Board of Directors of the Corporation on the basis of the Corporation's earnings, financial requirements, and other conditions.
+To date, San Lorenzo has not paid any dividends on their outstanding shares and does not expect to do so in the foreseeable future.
+Any decision to pay dividends on San Lorenzo' Shares will be made by the Board of Directors of San Lorenzo on the basis of San Lorenzo' earnings, financial requirements and other conditions.